Aksinya-Bykova/mclsr-abstract/README.md

 mat.eliminate_zeros()
 ```
 After loop just reducing useless elements O(E) moving forward.
 It removes all non-zero element to a new place tightly packed together

+Item-Item Graph works the same way also using this method

+# Optimization Tricks (Efficiency-oriented Data Pipeline)